MetOffice/CDDS/docs/tutorials/quickstart.md

     jasmin_account =
     ```

+!!! question "What is GCModelDev?"

+    You may notice in the above request examples that the `metadata` section references `GCModelDev` (and other non-CMIP6 terms), rather than CMIP6.
+    The `GCModelDev` project is an informal duplication of the CMIP6 Controlled Vocabulary and MIP tables that helps facilitate ad-hoc CMORisation for activities such as model development.
+    It allows for extra variables to be added in addition to the standard Mip tables, as well as new models and experiments.
+    The basic principles of running CDDS remain the same whether you are using GCModelDev or CMIP6.

 1. Create a working directory for the `request.cfg`, and the `proc` and `data` directories.
    It doesn't have to be the same as those used in the following example, just be sure to update the `request.cfg` appropriately.
    ```